paws of wisdom reactivity starter bundle

 What Is Crate Training Regression?

-Crate training regression is when your dog suddenly starts resisting the use of their crate after previously being fine with it.
-You might notice whining, scratching, barking, avoiding the crate entirely, or even acting unsettled once inside.
+Crate training regression is when your dog suddenly starts resisting the crate after doing well with it for a while.
+Maybe they’re whining, scratching, barking, avoiding it entirely, or pacing restlessly once inside.

 Why Does Crate Training Regression Happen?